codybuell/dotfiles/README.md

 #### vim/nvim ####

+- [ ] config ale messages in status line
-- [ ] quiet colors of line ends, tabstops, ending spaces, etc... look at pre refactor, it was very muted
+- [ ] config ale colors
+- [ ] config what linters to use with ale (explicitly define??)
+- [ ] make ale less obnoxious (less frequent??, not as blaring?, gutter only?)
+- [ ] setup some au FileType go nmap mappings for vim-go
+- [ ] put in detections for color capability to accomodate mosh colors
+- [ ] setup php clang and js completion sources
-- [ ] `pythonx` dir not loading for ultisnip globals
+- [ ] configure some mappings for vim-go plugi
 - [ ] ctr-t does not open help file in new tab through commandt help
 - [ ] Deoplete completion source for generating wiki links (internal links, inter wiki links, etc)
 - [ ] Linux compatibility
   - Test installation, ensure free from errors
   - Get copy and paste working with the system
   - Need to add symlink of `~/.vimrc` to `~/.vim/init.vim`
-- [ ] Consistent functionality between Vim / Nvim
 - [ ] Nerdtree fails to load fully when running `wj` or `pj` alias from shell, `r` to refresh then have to toggle folds twice to open
 - [ ] Color settings
-  - Something is changing `UserN` highlight groups on various focus events
   - For not standard buffer windows / splits just show an all gray statusbar with plugin / window name (quickfix, command-t etc)
+  - Consistency between vim and neovim
 - [ ] Setup tabbar / tabline
 - [ ] Snippets
 - [ ] Finish wiki plugin, add assoc. array of wiki's and locations, create / follow link function to handle wiki and internal links